dummybob/blog/blog/2018-06/automated-database-deployments-iteration-zero.md

 2. Establish a pilot team to iterate through any issues.
 3. Wait for the pilot team to have several successful deployments to production.
 4. Roll this out to other projects one at a time.
 Don’t be surprised if each time you roll it out to a new project you come across something new that requires a change of some sort.
 5. Don’t be afraid to reach out and ask experts.
-We can provide some initial guidance, but in some cases you will need more help.
+We can provide some initial guidance, but sometimes, you will need more help.
 In that case, there are several companies out there who provide consulting services and are happy to help.

 ---